EasyMQ/EasyMQ/README.md

                         RoutingKey = "test"
                     });
 ```
-In startup, calling the two extension methods `AddEasyMqConsumer` and `AddEventConsumer` is all it takes to configure the event handlers.
+In startup, calling the two extension methods `AddEasyMq`, `AddEventConsumer` and `AddEventProducer` is all it takes to configure the event handlers.

 ```csharp
 await Host.CreateDefaultBuilder(args)